inet_pton

 in an address.
 For example, the loopback address

-address, consisting of all zeroes, can be written as ::.
+dress, consisting of all zeros, can be written as ::.

 3. An alternate format is useful for expressing IPv4-mapped IPv6